beringresearch/ivis/docs/auto_examples/mnist.rst

 .. _sphx_glr_auto_examples_mnist.py:

-Applying ivis to the MNIST dataset
+Applying ivis to the MNIST Dataset
 ==================================

-Ivis can be applied easily applied to unstructured datasets, including images.
+Ivis can be easily applied to unstructured datasets, including images.
 Here we visualise the MNSIT digits dataset using two-dimensional ivis embeddings.